GWSPH Summer Institute

 Advancing the Next Generation of Systems Thinking Scholars

-The Systems Sciences for Public Health and Public Policy summer institute provides training anchored in public health and public policy– two of the fastest growing fields for application of systems science.
+The Systems Sciences for Public Health and Public Policy course provides training anchored in public health and public policy– two of the fastest growing fields for application of systems science.

 The content of this course will help prepare the next generation of scholars to apply systems science methods to the complexity of real world systems and problems.